rakshaayanplatform/mvpi-regulatory-platform/AI_ML_TASKS_COMPLETE_GUIDE.md

 ## 📋 PROJECT OVERVIEW

-This document provides a **COMPLETE** guide for the urgent AI/ML development tasks for the Medical Device Adverse Event Reporting System (MvPI) project.
+This document provides a **COMPLETE** guide for the AI/ML development tasks for the Medical Device Adverse Event Reporting System (MvPI) project.
 The system leverages artificial intelligence and large language models to enhance adverse event monitoring, prediction, and analysis for medical devices in India.

-## ⚠️ CRITICAL TIMELINE CONSTRAINTS

-- **Available Time:** 11 days (19th to 30th)
-- **Developer Capacity:** 1 person, 3 hours per day
-- **Total Available Hours:** 33 hours
-- **Priority:** Essential features only
-- **Architecture:** FastAPI-based microservices with API-first approach

 ---